notJust-dev/notjustdev/content/posts/2021-12-02-react-native-environment-setup-windows/index.md

 Side note, you might see only a few of these options, so select as many as you are able to and click **Next**.
 ![Android Studio Installation Second Window](./android-studio-installation-2.png)

-On the next few windows leave everything on default and after finishing the installation, open **Android Studio**.
+On the next few windows leave everything on default and after finishing the installation open **Android Studio**.

-If a window pops up asking to import some settings, select **Do not import settings** and click **OK** if you don't have any settings to import.
+If a window pops up asking to import some settings select **Do not import settings** and click **OK** if you don't have any settings to import.
 ![Android Studio Import Settings](./android-studio-import-settings.png)

 Most likely you will also see another pop-up asking to send usage statistics to google.
-Usually I accept it beacause that's what let's them improve but you can choose whatever fits you better.
+Usually I accept it because that's what lets them improve, but you can choose whatever fits you better.
 ![Android Studio Data Sharing](./android-studio-data-sharing.png)

 You might be asked to update some plugins as well, do that.
-![Android Studio Update Plugins](./android-studio-update-plugins.png) Once the updates are installed, you will see a pop-up asking to restart Android Studio, click **Restart** and wait a little bit untill Android Studio reopens.
+![Android Studio Update Plugins](./android-studio-update-plugins.png) Once the updates are installed, you will see a pop-up asking to restart the Android Studio, click **Restart** and wait a little bit until Android Studio reopens.

 ### Setting Up Android Studio Environment